More Oath Keepers found guilty of seditious conspiracy for role in Jan. 6

 The second trial, brought after the nine defendants were split given the complications of bringing such a large group to trial, proved to be an even greater success for the Justice Department.

-Each of the four were also found guilty of obstruction of an official proceeding.
+Each of the four were also found guilty of obstruction of an official proceeding and not guilty on several lesser charges.

+The verdict was read as prosecutors in a nearby courtroom laid out their seditious conspiracy case in a trial against members of the ring-wing Proud Boys.
+Prosecutors in that trial wished to play a video showing its members meeting with Rhodes and other Oath Keepers ahead of the Jan.
+6 attack, though it was ultimately not shared with jurors.

+According to prosecutors, Hackett and Moerschel were among the Oath Keepers who first breached the Capitol while Minuta entered with a second line of militia members.
+Vallejo coordinated the quick reaction force (QRF) the Oath Keepers had staged at a hotel in Arlington, Va. stocking various rooms with weapons, ammunition, and other supplies.